anikaarevalo/final_project_challenge/README.md

 1. ***Who needs help?***

-Amazon is in fact coming very soon to cater specifically to the Belgian market, so instinctively I thought of **Belgium-based online retailers** who will benefit from a simple, efficient and reliable app to track customer sentiment that informs their digital marketing strategy.
+Amazon is in fact coming very soon to cater specifically to the Belgian market, so instinctively I thought of **Belgium-based online retailers** who will benefit from a simple, efficient, and reliable app to track customer sentiment that informs their digital marketing strategy.

 2. ***Where is the relevant data abundant and obtainable?***